baslia/baslia/README.md

-## Adel BASLI - Lead Data Scientist
+## Adel BASLI - Team Lead Data Science & AI

 Welcome to my GitHub page!
 I am Adel BASLI, a Data Scientist with a strong foundation in applied mathematics.
 I graduated from École Centrale Paris, one of the most prestigious engineering institutions in France.